 2. Determine Which Outreach Efforts Convert

 Targeted acquisition requires a keen understanding of not just your customer universe, but the different segments that you are marketing to.

 Along the way, you will find that certain messages and offers resonate more with certain segments.
 Therefore, pinpoint the chief segments (also known as customer personas) to hone in on and spend more of your resources working to bring them into the fold.

 The most effective acquisition campaigns are the ones that maintain a close eye on promotion history and conversion rate in order to show how efficiently your advertising dollars are being spent.
 This affords you the ability to adjust your allowable advertising budgets and increase efficiency across the board.

-Gone are the days when marketers – even pioneers like Wanamaker – could not attribute their customer acquisition campaigns to certain campaigns or creatives.
 These days, you have all of the technology and data at your disposal to help you understand both the efforts that are working and the ones that are not.

 From there, you can realign your focus to better match the messages and channels that are showing the greatest conversion rates and return on investment (ROI).

 The most effective and efficient acquisition campaigns are implemented across multiple channels using a multitude of data through analytics software.